chadbaldwin/chadbaldwin.github.io/_personal/2021-05-30-starting-new-personal-blog.md

 * Motorcycles
 * Archery
 * Dogs
-* Technical home projects...such as Raspberry Pi's, electronics, smart home
+* Technical home projects...such as Raspberry Pis, electronics, smart home
 * Non-technical home projects like organization

 If any of this sounds interesting to you, then I hope you stick around and check in from time to times.
 I'll share new posts on Twitter and possibly LinkedIn.